-Notes: 1 Based on the FDOT Adopted Work Program (2018-2022) and FY 2020/21 - FY 2024/25 Transportation Improvement Program;
+Notes: Based on the FDOT Adopted Work Program (2018-2022) and FY 2020/21 - FY 2024/25 Transportation Improvement Program; Columns and rows sometimes do not equate due to rounding.

 In addition, this forecast lists funding for FDOT programs designed to support, operate, and maintain the state transportation system.
 The FDOT has set aside sufficient funds in the 2045 Revenue Forecast for these programs, referred to as "non-capacity programs" here, to meet statewide objectives and program needs in all metropolitan and non-metropolitan areas.
 Specific District-level amounts are provided for existing facilities expenditures.
 Funding for these programs is not included in the county-level estimates.